rgildiaz/ITI/bidi-test.md

 [ ID] Interval           Transfer     Bitrate
 [  5]   0.00-10.00  sec   680 MBytes   570 Mbits/sec
 ```
+As you can see, the transfers still only sums to just about 1 Gbit, rather than the 2 Gbit I expected.

 The only solution I found to this was to use multiple client systems.
 The final configuration I used consists of one server system (the logic supply) and six separate client systems (the NUC's).
 In this setup, everything behaves as expected, with the server system capable of receiving 6G simultaneously.
 I also tested the reverse, using a single client system (the logic supply) and six servers (the NUC's), but found it was still rate-limited to 1G sending across all interfaces.